 During an evaluation it is often necessary that the evaluator will meet the developer more than once and it is a question of good planning to combine the site visit with another meeting to reduce costs.
 For example one might combine the site visits for configuration management, for the developer's security and for delivery.
 It may also be necessary to perform more than one site visit to the same site to allow the checking of all development phases.
-It should be considered that development could occur at multiple facilities sites.
+It should be considered that development could occur at multiple facilities within a single building, multiple buildings at the same site, or at multiple sites.